Leon-Bor/NEAE-CMS/README.md

-# NodeJS-CMS
+# NEAE CMS
-NodeJS CMS with AngularJS, Bootstrap, ExpressJS and Elasticsearch
+Node.js CMS with Angular.js, Bootstrap, Express.js and Elasticsearch

 ### What is special about this CMS?
 - Use Bootstrap as an easy drag-and-drop system